Skip to main content

 'time_limit': 10800}}

 Next, we'll initialize an instance of the vllm_inference blueprint.
-We'll set the gpu_type to use a V100 GPU and adjust the vLLM dtype accordingly (for compute compatibility).
+Here we'll set the gpu_type to use an A6000 GPU.

 # Initialize vLLM blueprint